m5stack/m5-docs/docs/en/uiflow/advanced.md

 #### Implementation function

-> Use a CORE to program a simple use case to verify functionality, even if the publisher (Publish), is the subscriber (Subscribe)
+> Use a CORE to program a simple use case to verify functionality, it’s not inly a publisher (Publish), but a subscriber (Subscribe) as well

 * __complete program__